World of A Song of Ice and Fire: Dragonstone

 Dragonstone was once the westernmost outpost of the ancient Freehold of Valyria.
 A century before the Doom, the Targaryen family moved to Dragonstone.
 When the Doom came upon Valyria, House Targaryen survived along with the last of the Valyrian dragons.
 Another century later, Aegon Targaryen and his sisters Rhaenys and Visenya launched a massive campaign of conquest from the island and eventually conquered all of Westeros except for Dorne, and North of the Wall.
-Aegon's progeny reigned as kings of the Seven Kingdoms for centuries.
+Aegon's progeny reigned as kings of the Seven Kingdoms for centuries, Dragonstone being the seat of the heir apparent to the Iron Throne.

 Dragonstone is a massive, forbidding fortress, taking up a large portion of the island of the same name.
 The castle is unique in that the builders and sorcerers of Valyria carved its towers and keeps into the shapes of dragons and made ferocious gargoyles to cover its walls using both magic and masonry.
 The castle's lower levels are warmed by residual volcanic activity deep below the keep.
 There is a small port and town outside of the castle.
+Additionally, in a cave at the beachfront of the castle, huge deposits of Dragonglass can be found.

 During the War of the Usurper, before the sack of King's Landing, the Targaryen Queen Rhaella, who was pregnant, and her son Viserys were sent to Dragonstone along with part of the Targaryen fleet and a garrison of loyal soldiers.
 But after King's Landing fell, Robert Baratheon dispatched his brother Stannis to take the island stronghold.
 After a storm destroyed the royalist fleet, the Targaryen garrison tried to betray Viserys and his newborn sister, Daenerys, to Stannis (the queen had died in childbirth).
 But Targaryen loyalists led by Ser Willem Darry took the children away.
 Stannis conquered Dragonstone easily, and King Robert granted him ownership of the castle.
 Stannis felt slighted because his younger brother Renly then inherited Storm's End, the ancient seat of House Baratheon.
 Ser Axell Florent, one of the uncles of Stannis' wife Selyse Florent, acted as castellan.